Separability properties of higher-rank GBS groups: Introduction and statement of results

 \section{Introduction and statement of results}

 If $G$ is a group, the \emph{profinite topology} $\mathcal{PT}(G)$ on $G$ is the topology on the underlying set of the group whose basic open sets are cosets of normal subgroups of finite index.
 This topology is Hausdorff if and only if the intersection of all finite-index normal subgroups is trivial, and in this case $G$ is said to be \emph{residually finite}.
-We say that a subset $A\subseteq G$ is \emph{separable} in $G$ if $A$ is closed in $\mathcal{PT}(G)$.
+We say that a subgroup $H< G$ is \emph{separable} in $G$ if $H$ is closed in $\mathcal{PT}(G)$, or equivalently, if $H$ is the intersection of finite-index subgroups (not necessarily normal) of $G$.
 The group $G$ is called \emph{subgroup separable} if every finitely generated subgroup of $G$ is separable, and \emph{cyclic subgroup separable} if every cyclic subgroup is separable.
 Evidently, a subgroup separable group is cyclic subgroup separable, and cyclic subgroup separability further implies residual finiteness.

 Residual properties are linked with the decidability of algorithmic problems.
 More concretely, finitely generated residually finite groups have decidable word problem, and finitely generated subgroup separable groups have decidable membership problem (also known as the generalized word problem).